ArthurVanIttersum/ArthurVanIttersum.github.io/Projects/SoberMod.md

 # Sobermod
-This is a mod for the game potioncraft i made to help someone on reddit with alcoholism.
-The game has an oil map, which reminded the user of alcohol every time they see it in the game.
+This is a mod for the game potioncraft i made durring the summer holliday.
+The mod is meant to help someone on reddit with alcoholism.
+The game has a wine map, which reminded the user of alcohol every time they see it in the game.
 They asked for a mod that replaces all references to the wine map with something else.
 That is what i made.

+I already had experience making a mod for this game, so i didn't need to research that.
+I started by copying the starting code from my previous project, so i had a good starting point.
+I then looked through the de-compiled code to find the potion bases.
+The code is spread across a large number of classes that all interact to do different things.
+I found a method that retrieves the title of the base out of the localization system.
+I was able to hook to that method with a postfix, filter out the __result equal to "Wine" and replace the __result with "Grape juice".
+This way, when the player hovers their cursor over the wine icon it says "Grape juice" instead.
+I found a similar method for the description, which is displayed under the title. i was able to use the same postfix and string comparison solution.
+When the player clicks on a base they can select which base they want to use.
+This uses a seperate UI window, which also has it's own button that the player can hover over to make the name of th ebase apear.
+To solve this i again used the same trick hooking to the right method using a postfix and comparing the string.

+I then got in contact with the Redditor who asked for my help.
+I asked them what they wanted me to replace the text with.
+I got a reply saying that they want the name "Alkahest", which is a mythological universal solvant.
+They also wanted me to change sprites to the acid potion sprite.
+This was a challenge i hadn't done before, but i was up for the challenge.

+In the same class i found a method that returns a sprite that gets used as the icon for the wine base selection button.
+I hooked to that method and added a prefix. in the prefix i test if it's the wine base. there is nothing in the method itself that i can use to identify the call, but i can call a method in the class that calls the method.
+I decided to call the method that returns the element text. since i had overwritten that method returning "Alkahest" in place of "potion_base_wine" i had to test for the string "Alkahest" instead.
+If this returns true i can return a different sprite and prevent the origional method from calling.
+To get such a sprite i used a GetByName method in the Potioneffect class.
+This method returns the exact sprite i need and i return that with the postfix.
+This makes the sprite from the acid potion effect visible as the sprite used by the potion base selection button.

+I then did the same trick for the tooltip sprite.
+Here i did run into a problem though, as the tooltip sprite for wine is quite a bit bigger than the acid icon.
+This is because the wine icon is decorated with leaves around it.
+The sprite i needed simply didn't exist in the game.
+So i decided to make it myself.
+TODO: read sprite changer 2 and explain the algorithm